fmorriso/Python-Tkinter-Example/README.md

-# Python Simulation - Bouncing Ball with Gravity  - CodeHS Python CSP - 7.5.2
+# Python Tkinter Example
-A simple Python program that simulates gravity acting on a ball.
-I augmented the original CodeHS code with some scaling based on device size using PyAutoGUI.
+A simple Python program that roughly follows the Tkinter Tutorial with some modifications for window scaling using PyAutoGUI.

 ## Tools Used